jowo-io/next-auth-nostr-provider/README.md

 # Storage

 The `lnurl-auth` spec requires that a user's Lightning wallet trigger a callback as part of the authentication flow.
-For this reason, it may be that the device that scan the QR (e.g. a mobile) is not the same device that's trying to authenticate (e.g. a desktop).
+For this reason, it may be that the device scanning the QR (e.g. a mobile) is not the same device that's trying to authenticate (e.g. a desktop).
 So, we require session storage to persist some data and make it available across devices and ensure it's available when the callback is triggered.

 Data can be stored in a medium of your choice.
-For example a database, a document store, or a session store.
+For example: a database, a document store, or a session store.
 Here's an example using [Vercel KV](https://vercel.com/docs/storage/vercel-kv):

 ```typescript
 import { kv } from "@vercel/kv";